-Decisions will be made at several time-points during the process, so you’ll hear the outcome of your application within approximately seven months of the close of the call.
-The length of the process is also determined by how much you have requested from IOSH, with more substantial project costs taking longer to approve.
+In line with our call for research proposals process (PDF 539KB), decisions will be made at several time-points during the process, so you’ll hear the outcome of your application within approximately seven months the close of the call.
+The length of the process is also determined by the IOSH governance process, with more substantial project costs taking longer to approve.

 - decline your application,